fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://github.com/redcode-labs/UnChain">-A tool to find redirection chains in multiple URLs</a>

+<a href="https://github.com/Ge0rg3/requests-ip-rotator">-A Python library to utilize AWS API Gateway's large IP pool as a proxy to generate pseudo-infinite IPs for web scraping and brute forcing.</a>

 <a href="https://github.com/tomnomnom/gron">-Make JSON greppable!
 gron transforms JSON into discrete assignments to make it easier to grep for what you want and see the absolute 'path' to it.</a>